 A memorial service may be held anywhere that is convenient to those in mourning, while most funerals are held at a funeral home, place of worship, or the gravesite.
-If the deceased had a special place he or she visited often or a charity close to the heart, the memorial service might be held there.
+If the deceased had a special place or a charity close to their heart, the memorial service might be held there.

-In some cases, the body of the deceased may be moved to a family plot in a different town from where his or her friends live.
+In some cases, the body of the deceased may be moved to a family plot in a different town from where the person's friends live.
 Then there may be a separate memorial service for those who are not able to attend the funeral in the person’s hometown.

-Memorial services can be held whenever it is convenient for those who plan or attend and can be days, weeks, or even sometimes months later, after the person passes away.
-The attendance is generally greater when it is held soon after the person’s death.
+Memorial services can be held whenever it is convenient for those who plan or attend and can be days, weeks, or even months after the person passed away.
+Attendance is generally greater when it is held soon after the person’s death.

 Memorial Service Attire

-Black is the traditional color of mourning, but you may wear any subdued color that doesn’t call attention to you.
+Black is the traditional color of mourning, but you may wear any subdued color that doesn’t call attention.
 The ideal attire is something similar to what you would wear to a funeral unless you are requested to do otherwise.

-Jeans and "athleisure" wear are not appropriate attire for a memorial service.
 Men are typically safe to wear a dark suit, button-front shirt, tie, and dress shoes.
-Women should wear a conservative dress, skirt, or pantsuit.
-No one should wear flip-flops, short shorts, or other things you would wear to the beach.
+Women should wear a conservative dress, skirt and blouse, or pantsuit.
+No one should wear flip-flops, short shorts, jeans, or "athleisure" wear, which are not appropriate attire for a memorial service.

 There are exceptions to traditional memorial service attire.
 If the survivors prefer to have a less dreary ambiance, the attendees may be requested to wear something brighter or more festive.